garbados/nano/README.md

     return callback(err);
   }

-  // change the cookie if couchdb tells us too if (headers && headers['set-cookie']) {
+  // change the cookie if couchdb tells us to if (headers && headers['set-cookie']) {
     auth = headers['set-cookie'];
   }